- Only keep your Card password (PIN number) safe in your memory

 - Beware of SMS messages requesting your banking information.

 - Disregard any emails and SMS messages claiming you have won a prize and asking you for your banking information.
+Call 330330 to report this messages.

 What is Phishing?